WordPress/openverse/docs/projects/README.md

 ### Creation (`status: Not Started`)

 When contributors have decided to work on a project, we immediately create a project thread to capture this intent.
-You can use "Project Thread" issue template [To be created in this PR] to create a new project thread.
+You can use ["Project Thread" issue template](templates/project-thread-issue-template.md) to create a new project thread.
 At this point, it is okay if we don't have any of the metadata for the project.
 Please just fill in as many of the fields in the [template](templates/project-thread-issue-template.md) as you can.